About Jill

 I returned to my passion for the environment when I started master naturalist training in 2014.
 I have been an avid gardener and nature lover all my life, and when I learned how important native plants are for the environment, I worked to get my yard certified as a Northern Virginia Bird Alliance (NVBA) Wildlife Sanctuary.
 In 2016, I became an Wildlife Sanctuary Program (WSP) Ambassador to volunteer showing others how to be responsible environmental stewards.
 In 2019, I became the Program Assistant for the Wildlife Sanctuary Program.

-In 2019 I started transporting native wildlife to permitted wildlife rehabilitators.
+2019 I started transporting native wildlife to permitted wildlife rehabilitators.
 I continue to learn from these dedicated volunteers and wildlife centers.
 I am still bothered that there is no financial support from local or state entities.
-My hope is to become profitable to be able to donate to these selfless rehabilitators and other environmental non-profits.

 I now juggle NVBA Wildlife Sanctuary Program Assistant work with gardening at home, watching the critters in our yard, volunteering as a wildlife transporter, enjoying time with my family and new puppy, and ushering at a National Park for the Performing Arts.